-Open Space Continuum
+Open Space

 Open space encompasses a continuum of uses from natural resource lands to urban parks.
-The habitat continuum extends from upland areas to riparian and freshwater wetland areas to coastal tidal wetlands, while the recreation continuum extends from natural open space areas to greenways to park and recreation areas.
+The habitat continuum extends from upland areas to riparian and freshwater aquatic habitat areas to coastal tidal aquatic habitats, while the recreation continuum extends from natural open space areas to greenways to park and urban recreation areas.

-By viewing open space habitat and recreation as a continuum that changes with the needs of the region, multiple options can be considered in determining how these elements can work together and complement each other in meeting the other IRWMP objectives for water supply, water quality, and flood management.
+By viewing open space habitat and recreation as a continuum that changes depending on location and the needs of the region, multiple options can be considered in determining how these elements can work together and complement each other in meeting the other IRWMP objectives for water supply, water quality, and flood management.
 To develop targets, criteria, and methodologies, the Open Space Team first looked at the interconnectivity of open space throughout the region as a whole and then looked at each of the subregions.